WindSync

 Program Notes

-Nadia Boulanger, a towering figure of twentieth century music, was born in 1887 to a family of musicians and entered the Paris Conservatoire at the remarkable age of nine, where she and her sister Lili stood among Gabriel Fauré’s most promising students.
-Lili’s death in 1918 caused Nadia to abandon composing in favor of teaching composition to the next generation of musicians.
+A towering figure of twentieth century music, Nadia Boulanger was born in 1887 to a family of musicians and entered the Paris Conservatoire at the remarkable age of nine, where she and her sister Lili stood among Gabriel Fauré’s most promising students.
+Lili’s untimely death in 1918 caused Nadia to abandon composing in favor of teaching composition to the next generation of musicians.
 The career shift, while tragic in origin, ultimately earned Boulanger cult-like status.
 Composer Ned Rorem described her as the “greatest teacher since Socrates,” and her influence was particularly acute on American music, with the likes of Aaron Copland, Elliott Carter, Quincy Jones, and Philip Glass citing her as an important influence.
 While brief and self-critical, Boulanger’s compositional period yielded works that could serve as master classes in and of themselves for their rigor and harmonic interest.

 From 1964-1966, Glass studied harmony and counterpoint with Nadia Boulanger, and in his autobiography he writes, “I have not written a note of music that wasn’t influenced by her.”
+Glass’s interest in composing etudes calls back to the intensive training he received, building musical skills from the ground up.

 The 20 etudes for piano were composed between 1991 and 2012, all in characteristic style with repetitive structures.
 Glass composed the first ten etudes (Book 1) to explore varied tempi, textures, and piano techniques, and as a way to improve his own piano playing.
 Glass describes the following ten etudes (Book 2) as “a series of new adventures in harmony and structure.”
 Etude No. 17, taken from Book 2, was commissioned for the 25th Anniversary of the Menil Collection in Houston, Texas, and premiered in 2012.